jawline/PiFC/physical/README.md

 #Pi Physical Library

-A library to use GPIO access on Linux
+A library that exposes Linux GPIO access to Rust (wrapper around via /sys/class/gpio) and helpers for simple classes of physical object (Button, Light)